dkruger/jenkins2-git-email-failure/README.md

 # jenkins2-git-email-failure

+__UPDATE__: The emailext plugin added a feature to email culprits with the 2.44 release: https://issues.jenkins-ci.org/browse/JENKINS-35365

 Example of using a python and groovy script to send emails when a jenkins pipeline job fails

 There are three components to this approach: